Dr Paul Dawkins - Respiratory Physician

 Computer Tomography (CT) Scan

-A CT scan can see much more detail than with a normal X-ray.
-Using an X-ray beam, which is sent through the body from different angles, the CT scanner creates an image by using a complicated mathematical process.
+With CT you can see much more detail than with a normal X-ray.
+Using an X-ray beam, which is sent through the body from different angles, creates a CT image and by using a complicated mathematical process a computer is able to produce an image.
 This allows cross-sectional images of the body without cutting it open.
 The CT is used to view all body structures but especially soft tissue such as body organs (heart, lungs, liver etc.).

 What to expect?

 You will have all metal objects removed from your body.
 You will lie down on a narrow padded moveable table that will be slid into the scanner, through a circular opening.